blinksocks/blinksocks/docs/config/README.md

 ### Log Levels

-The logging library [winston] use npm logging levels by default, you can choose one of them demand:
+The logging library [winston] use npm logging levels by default, you can choose one of them on demand:

 ```
 { error: 0, warn: 1, info: 2, verbose: 3, debug: 4, silly: 5 }
 ```

-### Custom DNS servers
+### DNS servers

-If you encounter **ENOTFOUND** every now and then, you would better custom dns servers via `dns` options:
+If you encounter **ENOTFOUND** every now and then, you can custom dns servers via `dns` options:

 ```
 {
   ...
-  "dns": ["8.8.8.8"]
+  "dns": ["8.8.8.8", "4.4.4.4"]
   ...
 }
 ```